sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 and [CANOPUS compound classes]({{ "/methods-background/#CANOPUS" | relative_url }}).
 These predictions can then be used to search structure databases and/or to predict novel structures with [MSNovelist]({{ "/methods-background/#MSNovelist" | relative_url }}).
 If `Score threshold` is selected, fingerprints are only predicted for the top-scoring fragmentation trees (molecular formulas).
 This is recommended and should only be disabled if you need to examine the fingerprint of a lower-scoring molecular formula.
+If ZODIAC scores were calculated, all molecular formulas with a probability ≥0.01 are used.
+Otherwise, the score threshold is the maximum of "85% of the top SIRIUS score" and "top SIRIUS score - 5".

 CANOPUS predicts [ClassyFire](http://classyfire.wishartlab.com/) compound classes from the molecular fingerprint, without using any structure database.
 Classes are predicted for all features whose fragmentation tree contains at least three fragments, including features with no matching structure candidates in the